 -Investigators: With years of law enforcement experience, Hope for Justice investigators determine if a case meets the definition required by law to charge someone with the human trafficking statute.
 Investigators help identify victims, gather intelligence about suspected traffickers, and share that information with law enforcement to aid in victim rescue.

 -Trainers: Our experienced trainers equip frontline professionals, targeting industries that intersect with trafficking victims.
-We equip them with the knowledge, skills and tools to identify modern slavery themselves and respond effectively.
+We equip attendees with the knowledge, skills and tools to identify modern slavery themselves and respond effectively.

 -Case Managers: With a community-based approach to aftercare, we help survivors of trafficking rebuild their lives by providing tailored case management for each survivor and connecting them to services in the local community.
 We walk alongside them each step of the way, advocating on their behalf and guiding them through the social services and legal systems.